 Trend data: For all indicator displays, the yearly trend is limited to indicators with 3 or more years (including the current year) of comparable time series data.
 To see the trend click on “Yearly Trend” button on the display.
 Where 3 or more years of comparable data including the most recent year is not available, a “No time series data” message is shown on the display.

-The figure shows the proportion of parents with children and young people aged 0–14 who drank alcohol at risky levels, 2010 to 2019.
-The proportion was 42.2% for 2019.
+The second figure is a line graph showing the proportion of parents with children and young people aged 0–14 who drank alcohol at risky levels from 2010 to 2019.
+Data can be selected by risk status (lifetime risk, single occasion risk).

 Source: AIHW National Drug Strategy Household Survey